Centers of Excellence

 Center for Craniofacial Molecular Biology

-The Ostrow School of Dentistry’s primary research facility is the Center for Craniofacial Molecular Biology (CCMB).
+The Ostrow School’s primary research facility is the Center for Craniofacial Molecular Biology (CCMB).
 Home to leading researchers in fields such as biomineralization, cleft palate and oral cancer, CCMB continues to build upon its substantial legacy of groundbreaking research.
 The center is located on the university’s Health Sciences campus.

 Redmond Center for Bioimaging

-Cutting-edge diagnostic orofacial imaging is the focus of the Ostrow School of Dentistry’s Redmond Center for Bioimaging.
+Cutting-edge diagnostic orofacial imaging is the focus of Ostrow’s Redmond Center for Bioimaging.
 Located on the third-floor of the Norris Dental Science Center, the center is home to the latest in three-dimensional computed tomography, allowing researchers and clinicians to create complex computer generated models of the human jaw and surrounding structures.

 Center for Orofacial Pain and Oral Medicine